yang-hub/nebula-docs/docs-2.0-en/8.service-tuning/load-balance.md

 !!! note

     - If the current graph space already has a `SUBMIT JOB BALANCE DATA` job in the `FAILED` status, you can restore the `FAILED` job, but cannot start a new `SUBMIT JOB BALANCE DATA` job.
 If the job continues to fail, manually stop it, and then you can start a new one.
-    - The following example introduces the methods of balanced partition distribution for storage nodes with the Zone feature disabled.
-When the Zone feature is enabled, balanced partition distribution is performed across zones by specifying the `IN ZONE` clause.
-For details, see [Manage Zones](../4.deployment-and-installation/5.zone.md).
+    - The following example introduces the methods of balanced partition distribution for storage nodes with the zone feature disabled.
+When the zone feature is enabled, balanced partition distribution is performed across zones by specifying the `IN ZONE` clause.
+For details, see [Manage zones](../4.deployment-and-installation/5.zone.md).

 ### Examples